 It takes at least 14 to 28 days for the seeds to start germinating.
 Once the seeds start to germinate, you will need to patiently wait another 3 months to be able to harvest the recao.
 Do not be discouraged if your first attempt in growing this herb is not successful.
 This is an herb that needs the right temperature, water and humidity.

-Whenever a recipe calls for culantro as one of the ingredients, I retrieve several culantro leaves from my garden.
-You can instantly smell the pleasant aromatic scent released by the culantro while cooking your dish.
+Whenever a recipe calls for this herb as one of the ingredients, I retrieve several leaves of recao from my garden.
+You can instantly smell the pleasant aromatic scent released from the recao while cooking your dish.
 This herb will definitely give your dish a unique flavor and aroma.

-Alternatives for Special Ingredients:
+Alternatives for Culantro – Special Ingredients:

 If a recipes calls for both the culantro and the cilantro and you are unable to purchase the culantro, then increase the amount of cilantro for said recipe.